NitishaB4042/distributed-web-crawler/README_phase5.md

 4. The Space auto-runs `streamlit run dashboard.py`.
 Run the crawler from Colab pointed at the same Redis, and the dashboard updates live.

-## Interview notes
-- **Throughput vs workers** is the headline result; lead your README with `benchmark.png`.
-- **Sub-linear scaling** → talk about Amdahl's law, the serial fraction (Redis ops), and how you'd remove the bottleneck: shard the frontier by domain hash, partition the bloom filter, move to Kafka.
-- **The dashboard** demonstrates operational maturity — you didn't just build it, you can observe it.

 ## The full project, recapped
 | Phase | Adds | Key concept |